Federated Class-Incremental Learning with Prompting: Related Work

 \subsection{Prompt Learning}

 Prompt learning is a new transfer learning technique in the field of natural language processing (NLP).
 The main idea is to learn a function that contains task information to modify the input text, so the language model can get task-relevant information from the input.
-Prompt tuning \cite{lester2021power} and prefix tuning \cite{li2021prefix} design prompting functions by applying learnable prompts in a continuous space.
+Prompt tuning \citep{lester2021power,chen2024gap} and prefix tuning \citep{li2021prefix} design prompting functions by applying learnable prompts in a continuous space.
 Experimental results show that these prompting functions are very effective in transfer learning.
-In addition, prompts capture more accurate task-specific knowledge with smaller additional parameters than their competitors, such as Adapter \cite{pfeiffer2021adapterfusion,wang2021k} and LoRA \cite{hu2022lora}.
+In addition, prompts capture more accurate task-specific knowledge with smaller additional parameters than their competitors, such as Adapter \citep{pfeiffer2021adapterfusion,wang2021k} and LoRA \citep{hu2022lora}.

-In recent work, L2P \cite{wang2022learning} combines prompt learning with class-incremental learning to achieve efficient incremental learning without using memory buffers.
+In recent work, several approaches have been proposed to combine prompt learning with class-incremental learning \citep{smith2023coda,zhang2023complementary,kurniawan2024evolving,li2024steering}.
+L2P \citep{wang2022learning} combines prompt learning with class-incremental learning to achieve efficient incremental learning without using memory buffers.
+Building upon L2P, DualPrompt \citep{zhang2023complementary} learns two sets of disjoint prompt spaces, G(eneral)-Prompt and E(xpert)-Prompt, that encode task-invariant and task-specific instructions, respectively.

+While the above works adopt a discrete prompt selection framework based on prompt pools, some recent works have proposed parameterized continuous prompt methods to overcome the limitations of discrete selection.
+CODA-Prompt \citep{smith2023coda} introduces a decomposed prompt that consists of a weighted sum of learnable prompt components, enabling higher prompting capacity by expanding in a new dimension (the number of components).
+Furthermore, CODA-Prompt proposes a novel attention-based component-weighting scheme, which allows for end-to-end optimization.
+EvoPrompt reformulates continual prompting by employing a feed-forward network (FFN) with a multi-layer perceptron (MLP) bottleneck.
+This approach encodes the prompts in the neural weight space, called prompt memory.
+EvoPrompt \citep{kurniawan2024evolving} also introduces a dual memory paradigm with a stable reference prompt memory and a flexible working prompt memory.

 Although the effectiveness of prompt learning for class-incremental learning has been shown, it is improper to directly introduce prompt learning into the more complex and practical federated class-incremental learning task.
 Due to the non-iid problem between clients under the same task, if we directly combine prompt learning and federated learning, the partial classes missing within the task caused by non-iid will further exacerbate the catastrophic forgetting problem of the local and global model.